-The pending application does not give you lawful or permanent status in the same way that a green card or citizenship would, however.
+A pending application does not give you lawful or permanent U.S. immigration status in the same way that a green card or citizenship would, however.
 But there's a side benefit: A pending and non-frivolous asylum application prevents you from collecting "unlawful presence" in the United States (as long as you do not violate other immigration rules, for example, by working without permission).
 That could help you avoid problems if you later become eligible for a U.S. green card on some basis other than asylum or if you leave and later want to return to the United States.

-Your work permit will come in the form of an "employment authorization document” (or EAD), sent by mail.
-There may be delays of a week or two in receiving the EAD even after it is officially approved.
+Your work permit will come in the form of an "employment authorization document" (EAD) sent by mail.
+There might be delays of a week or two in receiving the EAD after it is officially approved.
 Asylum-based EADs are currently approved for a two-year period.

-When you apply for an EAD, you can also apply for a Social Security Number (SSN) on the same form, I-765.
-Alternatively, after the EAD is approved, you can go to an office of the Social Security Administration to apply in person for an SSN.
+When you apply for an EAD, you can also apply for a Social Security Number (SSN) on the same form, the I-765.
+Alternatively, after the EAD is approved, you can go to an office of the Social Security Administration to apply for an SSN.
 You will receive a card that says you can work "with DHS authorization."
 The EAD proves this authorization from DHS, the Department of Homeland Security.

 Your SSN will be helpful for reasons beyond working.
 With an SSN (and an EAD), most states will allow you apply for a driver's license or a state identification card.
-An SSN will also allow companies to run background and credit checks.
+An SSN will also allow companies to run background and credit checks on you.
 This will make it easier for you to open a bank account, get a credit card, get a contract for a cell phone, and many other things.

-Your status as an asylee will last well into the future, although U.S. officials reserve the right to terminate it if you no longer fear returning to your home country (for example, if conditions in your country improve).
+Your status as an asylee could last well into the future, although U.S. officials reserve the right to terminate it if you no longer fear returning to your home country (for example, if conditions in your country improve).
 In practice, U.S. officials do not often do this.
 One year after your asylum is approved, you can apply for permanent residence in the United States (a green card).

 If your asylum application is approved, you also qualify for a range of benefits from state and local governments.
 First, the Office of Refugee Resettlement (ORR) offers services to new asylees, including with housing, employment, and more.
 Be sure to act quickly; some of these programs are available for only a short time after asylum is approved.